 Here are some more ideas for healthy foods kids love, especially healthy snacks.

-Other ways our littlest ones can help in the kitchen:
+Other ways the littles can help in the kitchen:

 1) You put the plates around the table, they put a fork and cloth napkin at every person’s place.

 2) They empty their clean dishes from the dishwasher directly into a special “stash,” a drawer they can open and close at their height.